darianlee555/Health-and-Wellness-Project/README.md

 ### Objectives

-I wanted to answer the following questions using the data.
-I picked these specific questions as they might be realistic questions that people might ask about the data:
+I wanted to answer the following questions using the data:

 * What was the most common reason for a crash?
 * What ages were most likely to get into car crashes?